SharadGitHub/Machine-Learning-Engineer-Udacity-/capstone-project/README.md

 There are 20 classes in the dataset.

 There are 3 text files included in the `dataset/` directory which contain the names of all the images and their respective masks for train, val and test sets.
-Upon downloading the data as mentioned above, one should change the data directory argument in `main.py` file.
+Upon downloading the data as mentioned above, one should place the `gtFine` and `leftImg8bit` folders in this `dataset` directory and change the data directory argument in `main.py` file.

 ### Requirements